davidjgarfield/followupFocus/README.md

 Desired Future Features:
    - v1.5x Confirm/track emails viewed/opened [pixel served]
-   - v1.6x Display quantification of email campains / graph emails opened and website return visit CTA ratios -v1.7x Cookie tracking from website ammends lead detail for first and last page lead came from, which form ver lead used -v1.8x Ability to set up more than one campaign for same lead list say 50/50 for simple A/B testing -v2.0x Create rules GUI interface for campagins that let you modify what happens next for specific actions performed by lead.
+   - v1.6x Display quantification of email campains / graph emails opened and website return visit CTA ratios
+   - v1.7x Cookie tracking from website ammends lead detail for first and last page lead came from, which form ver lead used
+   - v1.8x Ability to set up more than one campaign for same lead list say 50/50 for simple A/B testing
+   - v2.0x Create rules GUI interface for campagins that let you modify what happens next for specific actions performed by lead

 ### Description Detail
 When a specific number of days later (say it's been 2 days) a new lead's age is now 2.